 A high initial cost is something that usually makes an investment bad for beginners.
 Unless you are already wealthy, you probably don’t have a lot of money to invest when you are just starting out.
 Buying individual enough of any individual stock to make a difference in your portfolio might be out of reach.

-Another thing to stay away from as a beginner investor is high risk investments.
+Another thing to stay away from as a beginner investor is high-risk investments.
 The goal is to make money, not to gamble, right?
-So that brand new Initial Public Offering looks like a great deal, but are you really willing to gamble the little bit you have to invest on something without good fundamentals?
+So that brand new Initial Public Offering or SPAC may look like a great deal, but are you really willing to gamble the little bit you have to invest on something without good fundamentals?

 Plenty of people make tons of money on shorts, longs, commodities, and other different types of investing methods.
 I don’t even consider myself an expert, but I wouldn’t touch any of those things.
 They are all very complicated, and I don’t actually have the time to learn what it all means.
 Stay away from investments you don’t understand.